maskinen/maskin-antiwheelie/README.md

 ⚙️ Installation

-- Download the resource and put it in your resources folder, e.g. maskin_no_wheelie.
+- Download the resource and put it in your resources folder, e.g. maskin-antiwheelie.

 - Start in server.cfg: